IFSC Plenary Assembly 2019 – A Full Recap

 Marketing and Communications Director Anne Fuynel provided attendees with and additional review of 2018 and presented the key areas of focus from a marketing perspective.
 She introduced the contract with Synca and Dentsu, gave an overview of Sponsorship and TV developments, and presented a model for sustainable events beyond 2019.

 This comprehensive review of actions of the IFSC were followed by the reports of activities at a local level and at the level of IFSC Commissions.
-President Scolaris outlined the work of Professor Marc Le Menestral, Director of the Ethics Commission, and Athlete Representative on the IFSC Executive Board Sean McColl presented the work of the IFSC Athletes Commission before a vote was held on Athlete’s rights and responsibilities.
+President Scolaris outlined the work of Professor Marc Le Menestral, Director of the Ethics Commission, and Athlete Representative on the IFSC Executive Board Sean McColl presented the work of the IFSC Athletes Commission before a vote was held and the IOC Athletes' Rights and Responsibilities Declaration was endorsed..
 Member Federations approved the addition of a female Athlete Representative to the Executive Board, who will be elected during the IFSC World Championships in Hachioji, Japan, later this year.
 Statutes were amended accordingly to include both one male and one female Athlete Representative on the Board.
 The Disciplinary and Appeals Commission looked to the National Federations to confirm Ian Fullagar (AUS) as a new member and presented their annual report.
 In addition, Dr Eugen Burtscher offered an overview of the work of the Medical Commission and how the IFSC aims to protect the health and wellbeing of its Athletes.
 An update from the Anti-Doping Commission was also provided, outlining the number of Anti-Doping tests completed in 2018.

 Finally, the Assembly concluded by confirming the upcoming Plenary Assemblies in 2020 and 2021, which will take place in Limassol, Cyprus and Paris, France retrospectively.